REBELS-IFU: Spatially Resolved Ionizing Photon Production Efficiencies of 12 Bright Galaxies in the Epoch of Reionization: Results

 \subsection{Caveat in $\xi_{\rm ion,0}$ Measurements: Dust Correction}

 In estimating the ionizing photon production efficiency from the \Ha\ and UV continuum luminosities, the correction for dust extinction is paramount.
 For example, \cite{Schaerer2016} report that applying a dust correction lowers their estimates of \Xio\ by a factor of $2–6$.
 Most \Xio\ measurements in the literature assume uniform dust attenuation for the gas and stellar components, due to a lack of constraints on both.
 However, a multitude of studies suggests that in star-forming galaxies at $z \sim 0-3$, the stellar UV continuum extinction is $\sim 0.4\times$ the nebular gas extinction \citep{Calzetti1994, Calzetti2000, Mancini2011, Price2014, Reddy2015, Battisti2016, Qin2019, Shivaei2020}.
 This differential dust attenuation can be expected if the dust within the galaxies consists of a diffuse component, slightly attenuating all stellar emission, as well as dense clouds around young stars that additionally attenuate the nebular emission \citep[e.g.,][]{Calzetti1994, CharlotFall2000, Shivaei2020, Sommovigo2025}.
-In our measurements for objects without \Ha\ coverage, we have adopted the ratio $\rm E(B-V)_{\rm stellar}/E(B-V)_{\rm nebular} = 0.50$, with a scatter of 0.27, derived by Fisher et al. (submitted) for this sample.
+In our measurements for objects without \Ha\ coverage, we have adopted the ratio $\rm E(B-V)_{\rm stellar}/E(B-V)_{\rm nebular} = 0.50$, with a scatter of 0.27, derived by \cite{Fisher2025b} for this sample.
 This conversion factor therefore introduces additional uncertainty in \Xio\ measurements for $z \geq 7.0$ objects.

 Overall, dust correction decreases our global \logxio\ values by up to $0.43$~dex, with a sample average of 0.18~dex.
 As for the resolved measurements, the effect is even more significant, ranging from $0.00-0.89$~dex, on average 0.34~dex.
 In addition, we adopt the custom dust attenuation curves derived for each of our sources by \cite{Fisher2025}.
 Most of these curves are steeper than the \cite{Calzetti2000} law.
-If we instead adopted the \cite{Calzetti2000} law, our global \logxio\ values would be on average 0.14~dex lower.
+If we instead adopted the \textbf{\cite{Calzetti2000} or the SMC extinction law, our global \logxio\ values would be on average 0.14~dex and 0.05~dex lower, respectively. }